occampos/Global-Terror-Analysis/README.md

 # Global Terrorism Analysis
+## Olimpio Christopher Campos

 Project Description:

-The Data Cleaning and Visualization Dashboard project is a comprehensive data analytics initiative aimed at transforming raw, messy data into insightful visualizations for enhanced decision-making.
-The project utilizes SQL for data cleaning, transformation, and preparation, while Power BI is employed to create a dynamic and interactive dashboard that presents the data in a visually appealing and informative manner.
+The project manipulates a dataset regarding Terror Attacks across the globe.
+SQL is utilized for data cleaning, transformation, and preparation, while Power BI is employed to create a dynamic and interactive dashboard that presents the data in a visually appealing and informative manner.

 Objective:
-The primary objective of this project is to extract valuable insights from complex and unstructured datasets by employing robust data cleaning techniques using SQL and presenting the processed data through intuitive visualizations using Power BI.
+The primary objective of this project is to extract valuable insights from unstructured datasets by employing data cleaning techniques using SQL and presenting the processed data through intuitive visualizations using Power BI.
 Key Phases:

 Data Assessment and Collection: